 26 miles, 14,000ft, 3 days.
 Yup.
 We did that.
 This backpacking trip in Colorado Springs turned out to be more memorable and eye opening than I could have imagined.

 The first night Meg and I were doubtful about reaching the summit.
-It gloomed over us that night, making me feel smaller and more insignificant than ever.
+It gloomed over us, making me feel smaller and more insignificant than ever.
 Thankfully those worries were a mere bump in the road to the glorious summit of Pikes Peak.

 Day 2 brought us to a stopping point called the A Frame, which will forever hold a special place in my heart.
 It was here that we met four strangers whom soon became friends.
 We pulled resources together to roast smores over a much needed fire.
 One person had marshmellows, one had chocolate, and someone else had pretzles (a great substitute for graham crackers we learned).
 Just like that we bonded the rest of the evening campfire-side, over the deliciousness of smores.
 We agreed that night to hike the summit the next morning as a team.